LAST UDPATED: December 9, 2025

 Section 3.
 The Vice-Chair shall assist the Chair in the performance of his duties and shall perform the duties of the Chair in their absence.

 Section 5.
-The Treasurer shall collect the contributions of the members and serve as custodian of all funds of the Association, keeping an itemized account of all monies received and disbursed on behalf of the Association.
+The Treasurer shall oversee collection of the contributions of the members and serve as custodian of all funds of the Association, keeping an itemized account of all monies received and disbursed on behalf of the Association.
 The treasurer shall be prepared at all times to report to the Board of Directors concerning the financial condition of the Association, and the accounts shall be audited annually by an auditor employed by the Board for that purpose.

 ARTICLE VII

 Section 1.
-Prior to the Annual Meeting of the membership, the President shall appoint a nominating committee of three (3) members who shall nominate the number of persons necessary to fill vacancies existing on the Board of Directors at the time of the Annual Meeting.
+Prior to the Annual Meeting of the membership, the President shall appoint a nominating committee of no more than three (3) members who shall nominate the number of persons necessary to fill vacancies existing on the Board of Directors at the time of the Annual Meeting.
 The committee shall report such nominations to the meeting, and additional nominations may be made from the floor by any member in good standing.
 Voting shall be by secret ballot if the number of nominations exceeds the number of vacancies existing on the Board.

 Section 2.
 Regular meetings of the Board of Directors shall be held on call of the Chair on a semi-annual basis.
 Additional meetings will be called at the discretion of the Board as situations require, as defined in Section 3.
 Board of Directors Meetings may be held by telephone or video conference as determined by the Chair.